BoazSimhi/OOP-Project-Y11-Assessment2/docs/sprint2_log.md

 ---

 ## Reflections DO THIS SECTION
-- Defining two tightly-focused classes helped clarify object-oriented structure early
+- Classes are both effective and work well together
-- User input works fine and has clearly outlined possible options
+- User input works fine and has effective error-handling, with the use of '~' and '>' being helpful in clarifying actions to the user
-- Separating summary from detail output improved readability and potential for reuse
+- Gameplay is engaging and a consistently challenging difficulty
-- All tasks in Sprint 1 were completed without needing to restructure code
+- All tasks in Sprint 2 were completed without needing to restructure code
-- The system design anticipates extension with filters, file storage, and user interface without requiring major changes to the current classes
+- The system design anticipates further extension with possible file storage, and user interface upgrades without requiring major changes to the current classes
 - Core gameplay loop is able to be expanded for future sprints with relative ease
+- The MVP has been completed effectively

 ---